Zasilkovna/WooCommerce/packetery/packetery_vendor/tracy/tracy/readme.md

 nginx
 -----

-If Tracy does not work on nginx, it is probably misconfigured.
+If PacketeryTracy does not work on nginx, it is probably misconfigured.
 If there is something like

 ```nginx
 try_files $uri $uri/ /index.php;